captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 ### 7. Code

-1. A 32 bit number defines how many bytes of code there are.
+1. A 32 bit number defines how many _bytes_ of code there are.
+Note that this is different from previous sections which counted the number of items in the section.

 These bytes of code consist of individual opcodes.
 Each opcode consists of: